Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 - Decreease in platelet count

-Liver function tests may be abnormal but a normal liver function test may not suggest absence of abnormal liver.
+Liver function tests may be abnormal but a normal liver function test may not suggest the absence of abnormal liver.

 Renal Function Tests